metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

 one where the :term:`cycle points <cycle point>` are numbered.

 Typically workflows are repeated at a regular time interval, say every day or every few hours.
-To make this easier cylc has a date-time cycling mode where the :term:`cycle points <cycle point>` use date and time specifications rather than numbers.
+To make this easier Cylc has a date-time cycling mode where the :term:`cycle points <cycle point>` use date and time specifications rather than numbers.